 If you cancel your registration 30 Days prior is full refund.
 Anything between 2 weeks and 30 days is 50% refund.
-Within 2 weeks of the event refund is at the discretion of the event coordinator or staff advisor.
+Within 2 weeks of the event refund is at the discretion of the staff advisor.
 Usually only granted in cases of emergency.
 Unless otherwise stated.